nhsbsa/nhsbsa-digital-playbook/src/development/dev-tests-integration.md

 ## Maven and Liquibase

-Liquibase provides a Maven plugin to allow you to execute Liquibase commands within the build lifecycle.
+Liquibase provides a Maven plugin to execute Liquibase commands within the build lifecycle.
 A sample pluginManagement snippet is shown below:

 ```xml
 <build>